terraform-redhat/terraform-provider-rhcs/examples/create_rosa_cluster/create_rosa_sts_cluster/oidc_configuration/cluster_with_unmanaged_oidc_config/README.md

         ```
         export TF_VAR_openshift_version=<choose_openshift_version>
         ```
-    10.  **Optional**: If you want to set any specific AWS tags for your account roles, you can use this variable to declare those tags.
+    10.  **Optional**: If you want to set any specific AWS tags for your cluster, you can use this variable to declare those tags.
          ```
          export TF_VAR_tags=<aws_resource_tags> (Optional***REMOVED***
          ```